MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 ## Review your security recommendations

 Tamper protection integrates with [Microsoft Defender Vulnerability Management](next-gen-threat-and-vuln-mgt.md) capabilities.
 [Security recommendations](tvm-security-recommendation.md) include making sure tamper protection is turned on.
-For example, you can search on *tamper*.
+For example, in your [Vulnerability Management dashboard](/microsoft-365/security/defender-vulnerability-management/tvm-dashboard-insights#vulnerability-management-dashboard), you can search on *tamper*.
 In the results, you can select **Turn on Tamper Protection** to learn more and turn it on.

 To learn more about Microsoft Defender Vulnerability Management, see [Dashboard insights - Defender Vulnerability Management](tvm-dashboard-insights.md#dashboard-insights---threat-and-vulnerability-management).